 From spring into fall, farmer’s markets provide a variety of fresh produce as well as many other foods.
 Shopping at a farmer’s market or a farm stand is a great way to get locally-grown, fresh fruit, vegetables, and other foods for you and your family.

 Many people believe locally grown fruits and vegetables are completely safe.
-Unfortunately, several cases of foodborne illness have been connected with fruits and vegetables.
+Unfortunately, several cases of foodborne illness have been connected with farmer;s markets and local food.
 As the numbers of these markets have grown, there may be questions about the safety of the foods purchased there.

 Many state and local governments have their own food safety rules for these markets, and vendors must comply with them.
 But, there are also basic guidelines that you should follow to ensure that the farm-fresh food you buy is safe.